 In the following lawsuit, it is determined that Mike’s injuries are worth $100,000.
 However, because Mike was speeding, he is determined to be 20 percent at fault while Josh is 80 percent at fault.
 But because Mike’s comparative negligence or fault is not more than 50% of the cause of Mike’s injuries, Mike can recover from Josh’s insurance policy and will not be responsible for paying out anything to Josh.
 However, because the jury found that Mike was 20% responsible for Mike’s injuries, Mike’s damages would be reduced by 20%.

 How Is Fault Determined?

 Determining fault is a tricky thing.
-Insurance agents have to collect as much evidence as they can in order to justify settlement amounts.
+Insurance adjusters have to collect as much evidence as they can in order to justify settlement amounts.
 And sometimes, an insurance company may determine you to be partially at fault despite your thoughts on what happened in the accident.

 Some of the elements that will make the biggest difference in your car accident claim include the following:

 - The speed you and the other driver were going

 - Whether a driver admits fault after an accident

 If you are dealing with the aftermath of an auto accident, you should know that the other party’s insurance company will do everything they can not to pay you a large settlement.
 After all, they’re not your insurance company, so they probably won’t be sympathetic to your situation.
 That’s why it’s extremely important that you do your best to prove your side of the story.

 How Does Fault Impact My Insurance Rates?